- 6 nights all inclusive package

 - Historic Spaniard fortress

 - Gateway: Panama City

-If you're an experienced sea kayaker looking for a trip that will test your skills, reveal rarely seen views, and leave you satisfyingly exhausted, then you will enjoy a thorough exploration of the Chagres River, from beginning to end.
+If you're an experienced sea kayaker looking for a trip that will test your skills, reveal rarely seen views, and leave you satisfyingly exhausted, then you will enjoy to explore the Panama Canal thorough the Chagres River, from Madden Lake to the Caribbean Ocean.

 A dam at the river's northern terminus, just before it meets the Atlantic Ocean, forms Gatun Lake, which makes up the main body of the Panama Canal.
 You'll hear the roar of howler monkeys from the vast jungle on your left and spot giant ships from a safe distance on your right as you paddle the length of Gatun Lake, sleeping as a guest in the huts of indigenous Embera tribes and wilderness camps along the way.

 American interest in a convenient route between the Pacific and the Atlantic oceans was spurred from the gold rush of 1849 and led to the construction of the Panama Railway, finished in 1855.
 But France began the first real efforts of building an inter-ocean waterway across the isthmus in 1881, but financial hardships and 22,000 deaths, largely due to disease, brought an end to the project 8 years later.

 Americans picked up where the French left off and began a massive undertaking of completing the canal in 1904, a project of great ambition that took 10 years and brought the Panama Canal to fruition.
 Currently, 4% of world commerce passes through the canal annually, but a growing demand for global shipping efficiency has necessitated the construction of two new locks that will allow much larger vessels to pass through the canal, a project with an expected completion date in 2015.